Submissions

 To submit a proposal for a Special Issue please email the editors with the following information:

-• Proposed Special issue title
+• Proposed Special Issue title

 • Abstract: 500 words

-• Number of papers proposed
+• Number of papers proposed and type e.g. articles or practice in action reports.

 • Stage of progress (i.e contributors identified, papers already presented at a conference, articles already in draft form).